The comma is perhaps the trickiest mark of punctuation to teach and to learn, largely because we seem to have multiple exceptions for every rule.

 Another comma question that arises frequently is whether we need a comma between two (or more) adjectives modifying the same noun.

 Which sentences use commas appropriately between adjectives?

 - We were prepared for a long, tedious, planning session.

 - Allen owns several blue, wool sweaters.

-- In order to get home, we must travel over several narrow, winding, treacherous roads.
+- In order to get home, we must travel two narrow, winding, treacherous roads.

 Only the last sentence is punctuated correctly.

-The rulebooks tell us to put commas between coordinate adjectives, but it is not always easy to tell when adjectives are coordinate.
+The rulebooks tell us to put commas between coordinate adjectives—that is, adjectives that are equal in meaning—but it is not always easy to tell when adjectives are coordinate.
 Apply two simple tests to be sure:

 Let’s try those two tests on sentence 1: We could say “a long and tedious planning session” or “a tedious, long planning session.”
 Thus, we need the comma between the words long and tedious.
 However, we could not say “a tedious and planning session,” nor could we say “a planning, tedious session.”
 Thus, we should not use a comma between the words tedious and planning.